Art Conservation (MS)

 Faculty and students use fifteen well-equipped conservation laboratories, studios, examination rooms, and workshops in the Louise du Pont Crowninshield Research Building at Winterthur.
 This building houses one of the country's largest and best-equipped museum analytical laboratories.
 Winterthur's comprehensive collection of early American art, architecture, furniture, textiles, silver, pewter, ceramics, glass, paintings, prints, and its independent research library are world-renowned.
 The University of Delaware houses art studios for reconstructing historic techniques, science laboratories, a conservation laboratory, and administrative offices.

 Tours of the conservation laboratories at Winterthur Museum will be offered to potential applicants on designated afternoons from 1:30-2:30 pm.
 Dates for the 2024-2025 academic year are: October 16th, December 11th, January 13th, March 14th, and April 9th.
-To sign up for a tour or have questions about pre-program conservation tours, please contact WUDPAC Fellows Sam Lee (she/hers) and Zoe Avery (she/hers) at wudpactours@gmail.com.
+To sign up for a tour or if you have questions about pre-program conservation tours, please contact WUDPAC Fellows Sam Lee (she/hers) and Zoe Avery (she/hers) at wudpactours@gmail.com.

 Please contact art-conservation@udel.edu with any inquiries, and our Academic Program Coordinator will direct your question(s) to the appropriate faculty member.